IrfaanKhalid/trvl/CONTRIBUTING.md

 ## Development environment details
 * You can develop in any OS as long as you have node.js and npm installed.

+## Mode of Transport Plugins
+Our goal is to manage as many modes of transport as possible.
+Hackathons right now offer very few multi-modal transport routes: we would like to.
+Currently, we have implemented driving and flights.
+We expect that other hackathon organizers (and us!) will add more plugins.
+Make sure that yours includes a simple callback and that all its modules are in a single folder

 ## How to submit changes
 * Submit a pull request or open an issue and we'll get back to you as soon as possible!